iosdevpractice/iosdevpractice.github.io/_posts/2014-08-17-fan-site-app.markdown

 * use a tab bar for different sections
 * responsive UI (don't block the UI when making network requests)
 * show network usage in status bar
-* check for network availability and show message if not available
+* show message if network not available

 ## First Tab
 * get posts from RSS feed - (Use http://www.iosdevpractice.com/feed.xml or